 The proposed initiative must significantly benefit Calgary and area communities, which includes Calgary, Banff National Park, Canmore, Rocky View County, the Municipal Districts of Big Horn, Foothills, Kananaskis and Wheatland, and the surrounding First Nations of Treaty 7 territory.

 How to apply:

-It’s best to contact grants staff a month before the deadline to discuss your initiative.
-Please click here to schedule a Community Grant conversation before September 8th.
+We encourage you to contact grants staff early before the deadline to discuss your initiative.

 You have the option of providing more detail about your work in writing or through a short video or audio recording.
 If you choose video or audio, you will record, create a link and link it through the Online Grant Portal.
 You will still complete the other sections (Organization Information, Overview and Budget) in writing.
 Detailed instructions are listed in the application.